NagarathnaTechie/NagarathnaTechie/README.md

 # 👋 Hi, I’m @NagarathnaTechie

 Welcome to my GitHub!
 I'm a passionate tech enthusiast with a background in **Computer Applications**.
-I love building scalable and intelligent solutions, especially in **AI, ML, and full-stack development**.
+I love building scalable and intelligent solutions, especially in **AI, ML, Data Analysis and full-stack development**.

 ## 👀 I’m interested in